Home » Blog » Unit Studies » Westward Expansion Unit Study

 Westward Expansion Unit Study - living literature, hands-on, homeschool

-3. And he was Jeremiah (with a great country accent) in their play “Cowboy and Indian”.
+3. He was Jeremiah (with a great country accent) in their play “Cowboy and Indian.”
 As you can see, the play ended rather sadly.
-Jeremiah and Flying Sparrow couldn’t find a better way to solve their conflict except through the use of guns.
+Jeremiah and Flying Sparrow couldn’t find a better way to solve their conflict except through guns.
 Maybe we watch too many Gunsmoke episodes on Sunday afternoons?

 Westward Expansion Unit Study - living literature, hands-on, homeschool

-And that comes to the end of another fabulous unit study.
-We sure had fun, learned a ton and made lots of memories.
+This concludes another fabulous unit study.
+We had fun, learned a ton, and made lots of memories.
 I will never regret these moments spent teaching my children.

 You might enjoy these pioneer lessons, too!